Odion100/TasksJS/README.md

  } = require("sht-tasks");
 ```

-Call ```require("sht-tasks")``` and deconcatonate from the object it returns.
+Call ```require("sht-tasks")``` and de-concatenate from the object it returns.
 The main  abstractions used for client-to-server interactions are the following:

 - ***Service*** - Used to create and host objects that can be loaded and used by a TasksJS Client.
 - ***Client*** - Used in a client application to load a *Service*, which contains all the objects added to the *Service*.